AdobeDocs/workfront.pt-BR/help/quicksilver/planning/architecture/configure-business-rules.md

    Por exemplo, você pode digitar a seguinte instrução para tornar obrigatório o campo **Resumo da campanha**:

    ```
       IF(ISBLANK({Campaign summary}),"Campaign summary is a required field.
-You cannot edit this record without a value for the Campaign summary.")
+You cannot edit this record without a value for the Campaign summary field.")
    ```

    >[!IMPORTANT]